close

 Jessica Wall, Dan Beck, and Nancy Maren discuss the agility and power of the extended workforce.

-FOWX Live attendees spend the afternoon networking and conversing about remote work, DE&I, contingent workforce management, and technology strategy.
+FOWX Live attendees spend the afternoon networking and conversing about remote work, contingent workforce management, and technology strategy.

 read more